-The Company estimates the fair value of stock options using the Black-Scholes valuation model.
+We estimate the fair value of stock options using the Black-Scholes valuation model.
 This valuation model takes into account the exercise price of the award, as well as a variety of significant assumptions.
-These assumptions used to estimate the fair value of stock options include the expected term, the expected volatility of the Company's stock over the expected term, the risk-free interest rate over the expected term, and the Company's expected annual dividend yield.
-The Company believes that the valuation technique and the approach utilized to develop the underlying assumptions are appropriate in calculating the fair values of the Company's stock options granted in the year ended December 31, 2006.
+These assumptions used to estimate the fair value of stock options include the expected term, the expected volatility of our stock over the expected term, the risk-free interest rate over the expected term, and our expected annual dividend yield.
+We believe that the valuation technique and the approach utilized to develop the underlying assumptions are appropriate in calculating the fair values of our stock options granted in the years ended December 31, 2007 and December 31, 2006.
 Estimates of fair value are not intended to predict actual future events or the value ultimately realized by persons who receive equity awards.

-Assumptions used to determine the fair value of options granted during the year ended December 31, 2006, using the Black-Scholes valuation model were:
+Assumptions used to determine the fair value of options granted during the years ended December 31, 2007 and December 31, 2006, using the Black-Scholes valuation model were: